 Imagine it: you are gathering up your things at your office and miles away at your home, the oven powers on to make dinner.
 The air conditioner is notified and lowers the temperature to deliver more cool air to balance out the oven’s added heat.
 When you come home the lights automatically turn on as you come in the door, dinner is made, and your home is at the perfect temperature.

 That’s the ideal experience!
-And also the type of advanced home interconnectivity that is available now and 2017 could be a crucial year for advancements in how your home’s heating and cooling systems function as part of the team.
+And also the kind of advanced home interconnectivity that is available now and 2017 could be a crucial year for advancements in how your home’s HVAC system functions as part of the team.

 “Smart phones transformed our lives in part because they permitted numerous apps to make our lives simpler and richer,” said Rob Haines, Marketing Manager for Service Experts Heating & Air Conditioning.
 “We predict that in 2017, developers will be focusing on more new apps that let all of your home’s systems and appliances interact versus being siloed, and this will result in breakout new advancements in how your home’s heating and air conditioning system work.”

 Smart thermostats and newer, updated HVAC systems can already send notifications to you about energy use and regular maintenance such as when it’s time to change the air filter.
 Future systems might even be able to recognize a possible equipment failure before it occurs and send a message to your heating and air conditioning repair company to call you and schedule a technician’s visit.
 The technician will arrive with prior knowledge about the problem and the necessary parts to repair it.

 Another on-the-drawing-board vision is the use of infrared heat sensing in the home that will decifer which rooms are in use by people in the home and actually direct heating and cooling specifically to those areas.